 So, that was fine.
 I told myself I’d just wander around the city and try to find its heart in amongst the trash.
 Guys, I’ve spent a lot of time in developing countries and trash doesn’t even bother me — it’s something I rarely notice — but in Maputo it. was. everywhere.
 On every single street I walked down, even the most popular ones in the centre of the city, it was piled up everywhere.

 The harassment was real and intimidating.
 Men would drive their cars alongside me, calling me baby, then pull over, get out of the car, and follow me down the road!
 So many men that I passed on the street would call me sister or mama or baby or click their tongue or hiss at me.
-My guidebook said that walking along the red light distract during the day was safe and interesting, but it resulted in nothing a bunch of prostitutes shouting at me.
+My guidebook said that walking along the red light district during the day was safe and interesting, but it resulted in nothing but a bunch of prostitutes shouting at me.

 The most touristy things to do in the city weren’t even that wonderful, which made the sightseeing boring.
 Basically, I ended up feeling like there was nothing of interest to see, the harassment was intimidating, and I spent most of the time hiding and recovering in my room.